 People or the employees working in the organization are the most important aspects of the triangle.
 We cannot expect the organization to work without first building the capacity of the people.
 The difference between a successful and a struggling organization is the presence of the right people having the right mindset working together under one roof.

-Your aim to implement the people process tools framework must ensure that the people in the organization have enough skills and knowledge to represent your project and work on them to generate the intended results.
+Your aim to implement the people process technology framework must ensure that the people in the organization have enough skills and knowledge to represent your project and work on them to generate the intended results.

-We have found three vital elements you must practice for building the “People” in the entire framework.
+We have found three vital elements you must practice for building the “People” in the entire technology framework.

 - Skills: You need employees who possess the right skills and talent to work on every project.
 With skills, make sure to include experience and attitude, which is equally important to lead a smooth collaboration in the project.